Claude Clark

 *Claude Clark was born on this date in 1915.
 He was a Black painter, printmaker, and art educator.

 Claude Clark was born on a tenant farm in Rockingham, Georgia.
 In early August 1923, Clark's parents left the South for a better life in Philadelphia, Pennsylvania, during the Great Migration.
-Clark attended Roxborough High School, where he wrote poetry but also discovered a talent for painting.
+Clark attended Roxborough High School, where he wrote poetry and discovered a talent for painting.
 His Sunday School teacher encouraged him to exhibit in Sunday class and church.

 Clark studied at the Philadelphia Museum School of Industrial Art (now the University of the Arts (Philadelphia)) (1935–1939) following high school graduation.
 He applied to and was eventually accepted to the Barnes Foundation in 1939.
 In 1941, Clark met Effie May Lockhart from California.
 They married in June 1943 and formed a partnership in art, education, and philosophy.
 He continued teaching art in the Philadelphia Public School system during the early years of their marriage.
 The couple moved to Alabama and California while continuing their careers.